JonnieSparkles/ar-io-tools/README.md

 2. **Gateway Details Fetcher**: A script to fetch and save details about AR.IO Gateways.
 3. **JSON-to-CSV Converter**: A simple utility to convert JSON files to CSV format.
 4. **Wallet Balance Checker**: A tool to check AR and ARIO token balances for a given wallet address.
+5. **Wallet History Exporter**: A Node.js script to export complete transaction history from an Arweave wallet address to CSV format.

 ---